marcelowoo/marcelowoo.github.io/_pages/about.md

 I am an Economics PhD candidate at the University of Nottingham, with 7+ years experience in the tech industry.

-My research interests include behavioral economics, inequality, and data science.
+My research interests include behavioral economics, microeconomics, and applied economics.

 <!-- So far, I studied the economic consequences of biased (non-standard) formation of beliefs and processing of information, especially in the domains of labor markets, businesses, and organizations. -->
 <!-- My research studies the economic implications of behavioral biases -->